Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 So, we can just think that an action is called for each match regardless of whether the matches occur at the same time in a pattern or not.

-#### `yyLex` is also called for each match, but with some other value than the matched string.
+#### `yyLex` is also called for each match, but with some user-determined value than the matched string.

-The `yyLex` is called whenever a matched action returns something using `yyAccept`, and then `yyLex` calls the `yacc` that is specified as the argument and feeds the returned result from the action to `yacc`.
-So, whenever there is a match, a corresponding action is called and then `yacc` is called as well.
+The `yyLex` is called whenever a matched action returns something with `yyAccept`, and then `yyLex` calls the `yacc` that is specified as its argument and feeds the returned result from the action to `yacc`.
+So, whenever there is a match, a corresponding action is called and then `yacc` is also called.
 But, whereas action is given the matched string as its argument, `yacc` is given the result that is returned by such an action.
 In a sense, we can think of actions as converters from String into a value of a user-determined type `a`.
 ```
 action :: String -> m (ActionResult r a)
 yacc   :: a -> m b
 ```

 The `yacc` returns `m b`, a value wrapped in a user-determined monad `m`.
-However, since `yacc` is called each time there is a match from a pattern, and since it is not called at once with all the matches together, the intermediate results of `m b` cannot be used outside of `yacc`, and they are simply ignored (actually, reserved for future use) when outside of `yacc`.
+However, since `yacc` is called each time there is a match from a pattern, and since it is not called at once with all the matches together, the intermediate results of `m b` cannot be used outside of `yacc`, and they are simply ignored (actually, reserved for future use) outside of `yacc`.
 That's actually what `yacc` is for.
 If we want to process the result from an action each time a pattern matches, we put the procedure into `yacc`.
 However, if we want the results from actions at once at the end of lexical analysis, we need to gather those results using some monad.
 ```haskell
 import Control.Monad.State